ggeligible/resources/categories/security/design.md

 * Using attack patterns abd likely scenarios, build cases where adversary can violate a security requirement
 * Assume adversary's power based on thread model and what could go wrong.
 * What might occur if security measure didn't exist or removed.
+* Make sure to test for what should not happen.

 ### Design Phase
 * Processes, interactions, programming langages and framework